battila7/brocan/docs/implementation/what-happens-when.md

   1. **Remove Container** - The build container is deleted.
   1. **Release Build** - Some additional clean-up, completely releasing the build.

 Yay, we're done!
-Our build has stopped execution and is over.
-Build data can be queried using the [Build](../../components/services/build) service, while logs can be droppin [Hound](../../components/services/hound) some messages.
+The journey our push has gone through is over.
+Build data can be queried using the [Build](../../components/services/build) service, while logs can be accessed by dropping [Hound](../../components/services/hound) some messages.
 Of course, these cannot be done directly, but through the [Entrance](../../components/services/entrance) gateway.